hatem-darweesh/assuremappingtools/README.md

 ### Known Issues
 - No support for multi-storey parking maps yet.
-- Exporting traffic lights and signs to lanelet2 doesn't work as expected.
+- Exporting traffic lights and signs to lanelet2 require connection all Ids correctly between light-lane-stopline.